IBM/ibm-licensing-operator/docs/Content/Install_from_scratch.md

 kubectl get OperatorGroup -n ibm-common-services
 ```

-- If you get the following response, the operator group is found and you can go to step 4.
+- If you get the following response, then the operator group was found, and you can go to step 4.
 Create a Subscription.

 ```{: .text .no-copy }
 NAME            AGE
 operatorgroup   39d
 ```

-- If you get the following result, the operator group is not found and you need to create it.
+- If you get the following result, then the operator group was not found, and you need to create it.

 ```{: .text .no-copy }
 No resources found.